 There is no ethical way to do a randomized trial on this topic.
 In lieu of that, the best option would be to recruit a very large number of families, collect data on sleep behavior (and other variables), and follow them over time.
 The dataset would need to be extremely large because, thankfully, SIDS risk is very small.
 In order to have statistical power to distinguish risks across groups, you would need a lot of data.
 This type of study does not exist.

 The data we do have comes from case-control studies.
-In this type of study, researchers begin with a sample of “cases” — in this case, babies who died from SIDS — and they identify a set of “controls” — babies who are otherwise similar (in age, demographics, etc.) but did not die.
+In this type of study, researchers begin with a sample of “cases,” in this case, babies who died from SIDS, and they identify a set of “controls” — babies who are otherwise similar (in age, demographics, etc.) but did not die.
 They survey families about their sleep behavior, among other things.
 These studies have many problems (notably, issues with parental recall), but they are sometimes the only way to study rare outcomes.

 A 2013 meta-analysis does, in my view, the best job of combining the studies on bed sharing to produce some estimates of the risks.
 The paper attempts to identify the risk of bed sharing with and without the presence of other risk factors.
 The graph below shows the absolute SIDS risk (deaths per 1,000 live births) for different behavior patterns.
+(Note that in this paper, breastfeeding appears slightly predictive against SIDS, which doesn’t hold up in the best versions of the data.)

 From this, I would highlight a few key takeaways.